White House, escalating tensions, orders agencies to rebuff Biden transition team

 While media outlets on Saturday projected Biden as the winner, President Trump has not conceded the election.

-“We have been told: Ignore the media, wait for it to be official from the government,” said a senior administration official, speaking on the condition of anonymity because the person was not authorized to speak publicly.
+“We have been told: Ignore the media, wait for it to be official from the government,” said a senior administration official, who like others spoke on the condition of anonymity because the person was not authorized to speak publicly.

 The GSA, the government’s real estate arm, remained for a third day the proxy in the battle.
 Administrator Emily Murphy, a Trump political appointee who has lasted a full term in an administration where turnover has been the norm, is refusing to sign paperwork that releases Biden’s $6.3 million share of nearly $10 million in transition resources and gives his team access to agency officials and information.